S/MIME Certificate Requests

 Click the next '>' button to navigate to the 'Subject Distinguished Name (SDN)' screen.
 Here, review or update the information in the fields as required, then click the next ‘>’ button to proceed.

 Click the next '>' button to navigate to the 'Ownership Verification' screen.
 The system will display the 'Domain Verification' section on the screen.
-If the ‘Organisation’ validation type is configured in the certification profile, the ownership verification screen will require you to complete domain verification.

 Domain verification can be performed either by uploading a file or by adding a TXT record.